fac30/agency-site--oleg-elena/README.md

 **Core Stories**
 As a potential client, I want to:<br>
-&nbsp;&nbsp;⬜️ See information about each member of your team so that I can know who you are<br>
+&nbsp;&nbsp;&nbsp;⬜️ See information about each member of your team so that I can know who you are<br>
-&nbsp;&nbsp;⬜️ Browse your website on mobile, tablet, and desktop devices<br>
+&nbsp;&nbsp;&nbsp;⬜️ Browse your website on mobile, tablet, and desktop devices<br>
-&nbsp;&nbsp;⬜️ Click to navigate to different sections of your webpage<br>
+&nbsp;&nbsp;&nbsp;⬜️ Click to navigate to different sections of your webpage<br>
-&nbsp;&nbsp;⬜️ Contact you to enquire about working with you<br>
+&nbsp;&nbsp;&nbsp;⬜️ Contact you to enquire about working with you<br>
-&nbsp;&nbsp;✅ Visit your website at a publicly accessible domain name
+&nbsp;&nbsp;&nbsp;✅ Visit your website at a publicly accessible domain name

 **Additionally, as a visually impaired user, I want to:**